-As described by Devlin et al. [7], BERT consists of a multi-layer bidirectional encoder that learns contextual relationships.
-BERT's framework consists of two steps: (i) pre-training, during which the model is trained using unlabeled data on masked language modeling and next sentence prediction tasks, and (ii) fine-tuning, during which the model is initialized with the pre-trained parameters that are adjusted using task-specific labeled data.
+As described by Devlin et al. [7], BERT consists of a multilayer bidirectional encoder that learns contextual relationships.
+BERT's framework consists of two steps: (i) pre-training, during which the model is trained using unlabeled data on masked language modeling and next sentence prediction tasks, and (ii) fine-tuning, during which the model is initialized with the pretrained parameters that are adjusted using task-specific labeled data.

-We focus on three pre-trained BERT models.1 The first is BERT-Base (uncased), which is a 12-layer model with 110 million parameters.
+We focus on four pre-trained BERT models.1 The first is BERT-Base (uncased), which is a 12-layer model with 110 million parameters.
 The second is BERT-BaseC (cased), which is the same as BERT-Base but uses case-sensitive tokens.
-Last is BERT-Large (uncased), which uses 24-layers and 340 million parameters.
+Third is BERT-Large (uncased), which uses 24-layers and 340 million parameters.
+And last is MobileBERT, which is a thin version of BERT-LARGE and has 24 layers but with only 24.5 million parameters.